 With the help of excellent teachers and gifted book-making professionals, we publish select student work created in the Bureau of Fearless Ideas workshops and during our publishing projects.
 Our anthologies are on sale in our store and online.
-We also have an online literary journal.
 All proceeds from the sale of books (and space travel supplies) go to fund our programs.

 What to Read in the Rain 2012

 Our second Seattle-themed anthology features famous and not-yet-famous adult and 826 Seattle student writers.
 Presenting the book is literary icon Tom Robbins, who offers his wisdom about writing.
 826 National Founder and best-selling author Dave Eggers takes us to Cuba.
 We travel with author Garth Stein to south Seattle's Seward Park to meet the parrots.
 There is striking poetry by Elizabeth Austin and Karen Finneyfrock.
 Morgen White, nine years old, stuns us with a story of death by pollution.
 Ben-Oni Eliezer Jean, shares a lovely poem about his native Haiti while Samuel Wade (age ten) delights us with tales of a robotic chicken.
 The 244 page are full of stories, poems, comics and more.

 $15 paperback.
 Published by 826 Seattle, November, 2011.
 244 pages.

 Our second anthology of 2010, fifteenth publication overall, and first hardback.
 Featuring forty-eight short stories by 826 Seattle students.
 A cabin infested with bats, more than one adventurous penguin, and a pancake disaster are just some of the stories you'll encounter in this collection.